Overdose deaths exceed 500 in a month for first time

 More Ohio residents died from drug overdoses in May 2020 than in any month in Ohio history.
 The record-breaking death toll appears to be linked to stress, job loss and social isolation caused by the COVID-19.

 This is the first time Ohio’s overdose death toll has exceeded 500 in a single month.
-The number of deaths that occurred during May will increase from 532 as additional overdose fatalities from across Ohio are documented and entered into the state’s mortality data.
+The death toll of 543 for May will likely increase somewhat as additional overdose fatalities from across Ohio are documented and entered into the state’s mortality data.

-The state added 117 confirmed overdose deaths to mortality data this week, bringing the documented overdose death toll to 2,703 statewide.
-At this pace, 2020 may exceed the horrific record of 4,854 overdose deaths that shocked the nation in 2017.
+The state added 40 confirmed overdose deaths to mortality data this week (ended November 9, 2020), bringing the documented overdose death toll to 3,211 statewide.
+At this pace, 2020 will come close to (and possibly exceed) the horrific record of 4,854 overdose deaths in 2017.

-The previous overdose death peak in 2017 was driven by a sudden influx of ultra-potent, ultra-deadly carfentanil into Ohio’s drug supply.
+The overdose death surge in the second half of 2016 and the first half of 2017 was driven by a sudden influx of ultra-potent, ultra-deadly carfentanil into Ohio’s drug supply.
 The historic death surge now underway in 2020 does not appear related to carfentanil or other changes in the composition of Ohio’s drug supply.

-It’s unclear if May was a horrific anomaly or if the record-breaking level of overdose death is continuing in Ohio.
+It’s unclear if May and June were a horrific anomalies or if the record-breaking level of overdose death will continue in Ohio through all of 2020.
 What is known is this year’s death surge has occurred broadly and statewide, spanning all of Ohio’s geographic regions, touching all demographics groups and affecting big cities, small cities and rural areas.

 2020: Ohio’s deadliest year?

 Ohio’s mortality database is updated weekly based on newly confirmed deaths to the state’s health department sent from Ohio’s 88 counties.
-Ohio added 64 overdose deaths to the official mortality data this week, including 7 that occurred in May, 14 in June, 23 in July and 10 in August.
+Ohio added has been adding about 100 overdose deaths to the official mortality data this week.

 The final death toll for 2020 won’t be available until the fall of 2021.
 About 90% of deaths in Ohio are recorded in the state mortality data within four months.
 However, some cases take longer to code and enter into the mortality data because causes of death can be complicated to determine.
 Also, some counties delay filing death certificates for various reasons, such as awaiting toxicology results.
 Of the 64 overdose deaths added to the mortality data this week, one was from January and four from February.

-So far, the state has recorded 2,436 overdose deaths in 2020.
+So far, the state has recorded 3.054 overdose deaths in 2020.
 That’s about 25% to 30% more than reported at this time last year.
-Ohio is on track this year to approach the overdose death record of 4,854 in 2017.
+That puts Ohio on track this year to approach the overdose death record of 4,854 in 2017.

-Ohio suffered 4,028 overdose deaths in 2019., a 7% increase from 2018.
-The deadliest months in 2019 occurred in the second half of the year, meaning overdose deaths began rising before COVID-19.
+Ohio suffered 4,028 overdose deaths in 2019, a 7% increase from 2018.
+The deadliest months in 2019 occurred in the second half of the year, especially in the last three months of the year, meaning overdose deaths began rising before the effect of COVID-19 was seen.
+After COVID-19 arrived, though, overdose deaths accelerated further, hitting an even higher level than in late 2019.

-(The 2019 death toll is complete but has not yet been officially certified as final by the state.
-In the chart, both 2019 and 2020 death totals are marked with an * because they are not yet certified.)
+(The 2019 death toll is complete but has not yet been officially certified as final by the state.)

 In Ohio, overdose death rates fluctuate, often dramatically, both up and down, month-to-month and even week-to-week.
 It’s impossible to predict if things will get better or worse, so it’s unclear what is happened now, statewide, in the second half of 2020.